 Whether you are married or in a de facto relationship, a financial agreement is a much cheaper and easier way to reach a legal agreement without the need to proceed to court.

-The purpose of a financial agreement is for a couple to decide how they will separate their money, assets, financial obligations, and parenting responsibilities should the relationship break down.
+The purpose of a financial agreement is for a couple to decide how they will separate their money, assets, financial obligations, and parenting responsibilities after your relationship breaks down.
 These details then become a legal agreement.

 We can help you make the best decisions for your family by giving you the right information and advice.

 You may not want to think of your relationship as something that could end, let alone make plans for it.
 But a financial agreement is a cost-effective way to work out arrangements after the relationship has ended.

 The main benefits are:

 - The emotional impact of divorce doesn’t influence decisions

 - You can avoid lengthy and expensive legal proceedings

 - Parenting arrangements are easier to establish if some decisions are made immediately